-Class II - Expiring 2023 Class III - Expiring 2024 Class I - Expiring 2025 Michael J. Berthelot (ID) Lori Tauber Marcus (ID) Mohammad Abu-Ghazaleh Ahmad Abu-Ghazaleh Kristen Colber-Baker (ID) Amir Abu-Ghazaleh Mary Ann Cloyd (ID) Charles Beard, Jr. (ID)
+Class III - Expiring 2024 Class II - Expiring 2026 Class I - Expiring 2025 Mohammad Abu-Ghazaleh Ahmad Abu-Ghazaleh Dr. Ajai Puri (ID) Michael J. Berthelot (ID) Lori Tauber Marcus (ID) Amir Abu-Ghazaleh Mary Ann Cloyd (ID) Charles Beard, Jr. (ID)

-The terms of the two current Class II directors expire at the Annual General Meeting.
-The Governance Committee has nominated and the Board has recommended that Michael J. Berthelot and Lori Tauber Marcus be nominated for re-election.
+The terms of the three current Class III directors expire at the Annual General Meeting.
+The Governance Committee recommended to the Board for nomination, and the Board has nominated each of Mohammad Abu-Ghazaleh, Ahmad Abu-Ghazaleh and Dr. Ajai Puri for re-election.

-Both Michael J. Berthelot and Lori Tauber Marcus have consented to serve if elected.
+Each of Mohammad Abu-Ghazaleh, Ahmad Abu-Ghazaleh and Dr. Ajai Puri have consented to serve if elected.
 If any director nominee is unable or unwilling to serve at the time of the election, the proxy holders may vote for another person, or persons, in their discretion.
 A director nominee who fails to receive a majority of the votes cast will be required to submit his or her resignation as a director.
 The Board will then consider all the facts and circumstances relative to the continued service of such director before accepting or declining such resignation.